 - The First Bowel Movement after Delivery

-Many new moms are apprehensive about using the bathroom for a bowel movement after delivery.
+Dr. Bingaman finds many new moms are apprehensive about using the bathroom for a bowel movement after delivery.

-“I think it’s scary because you’ve just had a baby and you possibly have stiches in the vagina.
+“I think it’s scary because you’ve just had a baby and you possibly have stitches in the vagina.
 It is normal to be nervous for your first bowel movement after delivery.
 Some women are on narcotic pain medication, which can make constipation worse.
 I would recommend increasing water and fiber intake as well as starting a bowel regimen, like stool softener or milk of magnesia, until the first bowel movement.”

-If you have questions about these five bowel movements or others, make sure to ask your UnityPoint Health OB/GYN or primary care provider.
+If you have questions about these five bowel movements or others, make sure to ask your UnityPoint Health OB-GYN or primary care provider.

 comments powered by